Allaman/nvim/README.md

 ## Add plugins

-If you want to follow my method adding a plugin is simple:
+If you want to follow my method adding a plugin is straight forward:

 In `lua/plugins.lua` add the plugin to Packer.
 You are free to use a name for the configuration file (should be a valid filename).